galengidman/helppress/readme.txt

 == Changelog ==

+= 1.1.0, September 9, 2017 =
+* New: Added built-in demo content installer.
+Will offer to install demo content if no published articles exist and demo content has not been previously installed.
+* Tweak: Added `helppress_article_post_formats` filter for allows post formats for articles.
+* Fix: Fixed missing search suggestions class file.

 = 1.0.2, September 9, 2017 =
 * New: Show category and tag columns in admin post table.
 * New: Added inline DocBlock-style documentation to functions and classes.